MeeturiAjay/Chatbot_with_conversational_history/README.md

-# Chat with Memory using LangChain & Groq
+# Chatbot with conversational history using LangChain & Groq

 Welcome to **LangChain Groq Chat** â€“ a chatbot that actually remembers what you say!